Yordan Alvarez Player Props: Astros vs. Rangers

 Yordan Alvarez At The Plate

-- Alvarez is hitting .300 with two doubles, three home runs and eight walks.
+- Alvarez leads Houston in total hits (13) this season while batting .295 with six extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 51st in batting average, 23rd in on-base percentage, and 28th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 57th, his on-base percentage ranks 33rd, and he is 22nd in the league in slugging.

-- Alvarez has gotten a hit in eight of 11 games this season (72.7%), with multiple hits twice.
+- In nine of 12 games this year (75.0%), Alvarez has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a home run in 27.3% of his games this year, and 6% of his chances at the plate.
+- Looking at the 12 games he has played this season, he's homered in four of them (33.3%), and in 7.4% of his trips to the plate.

-- Alvarez has an RBI in seven of 11 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in three contests.
+- Alvarez has picked up an RBI in 66.7% of his games this year, with two or more RBI in 33.3% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.